hyraxbio/awssy/README.md

    e.g. to copy a file `scp -i $AWS_K ./README.md $AWS_UH:/home/$AWS_U/README.md`

  - When the SSH session ends, remove SSH instance for your IP

-## Starting a stopped instance

-Press the `+` key to start a stopped instance.
-The instance will be ready to connect to when the spinner stops and changes to a `+`